jesus-villagroup/APIv3-ruby-library/docs/SMSCampaignsApi.md

 campaign_id = 789 # Integer | Id of the SMS campaign

 phone_number = SibApiV3Sdk::SendTestSms.new # SendTestSms | Mobile number of the recipient with the country code.
-This number must belong to one of your contacts in SendinBlue account and must not be blacklisted
+This number must belong to one of your contacts in Brevo account and must not be blacklisted

 begin